PaddySlator/confinement-hmm/README.md

 **The matlab code is released under the GNU General Public License v3.0, see LICENSE.txt.**

-**The data (the contents of the TrajectoryData directory) belongs to Philipp Kukura (philipp.kukura@chem.ox.ac.uk), and is included here with his permission.**
+**The data (the contents of the TrajectoryData directory) belongs to Philipp Kukura (philipp.kukura[at symbol]chem.ox.ac.uk), and is included here with his permission.**